 NOTE: Students using electronic devices as described in Board Policy #237 will be required to relinquish the device to the administration.
-First offense, the device will be returned to the student at the end of the school day.
-After that, the device will only be released to a parent or guardian.
 Teachers may, however, grant permission to use devices for instructional purposes.
-In addition, students are not permitted to contact parents/guardians during the school day.
-All communication is to be made through the high school office unless permission is granted to the student.
+The district is not liable for the loss, damage, or misuse of any electronic device brought to school by a student.
+Students are strictly prohibited from taking photographs or recording video/audio while on school property or at a school sponsored event unless permission is granted by the building principal or designee.
+No personal electronic devices are permitted in the school besides school issued devices.
+Students are not permitted to contact parents/guardians during the school day from their cell phone or other phone/text capable devices.
+All communication is to be made through the high school or nurse's office unless permission is granted to the student by a WHS staff member.